stanford-cnjc/cnjcx-course-materials/week2_tmux_vim/vim_playground.md

 Using a **range** we can remove the lines from the header [:3,6d]

-# The SECOND thing we need to do is add text in "-- INSERT --" mode.
+# More to do in "-- INSERT --" mode.
 Press [Esc] a couple times.

 LETS ADD TEXT (remember [Esc] takes you out of INSERT)